Documentation

 First, although Xeres was designed to scale well, having many friends won’t necessarily improve the experience because of the way the protocol works (simply put: streamed and smart).
 It’s better to have a few reliable and fast connections than many spotty ones.

 Second, the security model of the RS protocol is based around being connected to “trusted nodes”.
-For example it is very easy to crash a connected Retroshare node by sending in crafted packets.
-Xeres won’t crash but will log some error or disconnect the peer, though no notification will be made of any hacking attempt.
+For example, Retroshare makes some minimal efforts to validate packets sent between nodes but won’t handle all cases.
+Xeres will log some error or disconnect the peer though no notification will be made of any hacking attempt.

 Third, there’s a frequent misunderstanding on how the protocol works.
 If for example you look for a file that your friends don’t have, the search will go beyond them, to their friends, friends of friends and so on, with a depth of 7.
 The file will then get to you through their connections.